avtran2/GlitchImageArraysP5/README.md

 ### by Alvin Tran

-### Use images and other shape-drawing techniques with timers using millis() to create erratic behavior.
+### Use images and other shape-drawing techniques to display several images in different states
 ### python -m SimpleHTTPServer 8080
 ### python -m http.server 8080